csandmann/SandBox/README.md

 ### Spotify Plugin
 The Spotify plugin actually is Spotify-Controller: It uses the official Spotify API to send playback/pause/stop commands to your existing Spotify playback devices.
 *Note that this means that if you already have a Spotify Music Player, the SandBox can be trivially configured to trigger playback on this existing player.*
-An easy way to turn a Raspberry-Pi into a standalone music player is e.g. to use [librespot](https://github.com/librespot-org/librespot) to create a local Spotify playback device and then to use the SandBox to control it.
+The current version of the SandBox uses the [librespot](https://github.com/librespot-org/librespot) to create a local Spotify playback device, which is controlled via the RFID commands.
 Note that up to now, you will need to have a premium subscription, since the Spotify API is not available for free accounts.
+#### Usage
+To write Spotify-RFID cards, simply place a RFID card on the player and visit http://sandbox/spotify.
+Choose the correct playback type and enter the Spotify URI of the medium (Spotify desktop app -> right-click -> share -> Copy Spotify URI)

 ## Setup Instuction on the Raspberry Pi Zero
 This section describes how the SandBox can be set up on a Raspberry Pi Zero running Raspbebian Lite.